Whether you want to build a home studio from scratch or want to upgrade your setup, there are a few crucial pieces of home studio equipment you need.

 There are truly amazing ones you can get, which allow you to progress very fast with your recording, mixing and producing.

-From the basic things to more complex ones, having a book to guide you with any problems you may encounter is crucial if you plan on seriously taking up audio engineering.
+From the basic things to more complex ones, having a book to guide you through any problems you may encounter is crucial if you plan on seriously taking up audio engineering.

 After reading about all the home recording studio essentials, all this may seem as hard work.